CRATER LAKE NATIONAL PARK WITH KIDS

 Everything you need to do when visiting Crater Lake National Park with kids.

 CRATER LAKE NATIONAL PARK is (just one of the reasons) why Southern Oregon is such a gem.
-We have one of the most beautiful National Parks in the PNW – and only about an hour and a half drive from Medford!
+We have the most beautiful National Park in the PNW – and only about an hour and a half drive from Medford!

 The trek down to the water starts from Cleetwood Cove.
 It is on the complete opposite end of the lake from the lodge and visitors center.
 We took the East Rim towards Cleetwood Cove (because the West Rim had construction).
 Along the East Rim, you will see Vidae Falls right from the road, and the lookout for The Phantom Ship.
 Cleetwood Cove is a roundtrip 2.2 mile hike down to the water, and you can swim, fish (without a license), and take boat tours from the cove.

 Just a note – scuba gear, snorkeling, and wet suits are NOT allowed in the lake!

 The hardest part is flinging yourself off the rock and into the water.
 We jumped mid summer – and the water wasn’t THAT bad. cold… but definitely not as cold as we thought it would be :) I ended up jumping 3 times!

 Here is the most amazing 6yr old jumping into Crater Lake.
 Have you ever met anyone more brave?!
 She had hardly any hesitation, and jumped right to me in the water.
 She is AWESOME.

 this will be a new summer tradition! kick off the summer with a jump into Crater Lake!
 Next year we would love to do a boat ride to wizard Island.
 Kids have to be at least 3 years old for the tour, so next year we can all go on together.